Is Paris really that dirty? A candid answer from a Paris local

 Like any big city, it has its share of cleanliness challenges but most of the time, the garbage gets picked up on time, the streets are cleaned and washed at regular intervals, the boulevards and parks are pruned and kept looking beautiful all year round.

-Ultimately, any city is dynamic, and not a static entity incapable of change.
-With the Olympics game fast approaching, we can expect cleanliness and sanitation efforts in Paris to be ramped up.
+Yes, Paris could most definitely be dirtier than where you come from, and there is always scope for improvement.
+But ultimately, any city is dynamic, and not a static entity incapable of change.
+With the Olympics game fast approaching, we have see cleanliness and sanitation efforts in Paris been ramped up.

 Even with the at-time-questionable sanitation and hygiene, Paris has the best to offer in terms of art, culture, architecture and gastronomy.
 And for me, these merits of this incredible city far outweighs the negatives.